 The financial statements have been prepared on the historical cost basis except for financial assets classified as available for sale which are measured at their fair values, and in accordance with IFRSs as adopted by the EU.
-The financial statements have been prepared on a going concern basis, having also considered the potential impact of COVID-19 based on current information as described in note 23.
+The significant accounting policies adopted are set out below.
+The financial statements have been prepared on a going concern basis, having also considered the potential impact of COVID-19 based on current information.
 The significant accounting policies adopted are set out below.